 With these technologies, HR can shift its focus from the manual and repetitive processes of administering programs to focus on what is working, what isn’t working, and what needs to happen in order for your company to find and retain the necessary talent to succeed.

 If management wants HR to contribute, they need to invest.

 It is well worth the initial investment of time and money to thoughtfully consider the types of tools that will be impactful within your organization.
 Once these technologies are in place, HR professionals can begin adding value.

 It can be dizzying to analyze all the available tools at once — there are often overlapping features, integrations, and full suites of products that are claim to offer a one-size fits all “Swiss Army Knife” approach.
 You’re better off thoughtfully choosing those which will best work in your organization.

 What is a stack?
 It’s a complimentary set of tools and technologies that offer a superior solution for a given functional area.

-This concept originated with software developers, but in recent years it spread to the marketing and sales side of the house.
-It’s well past time for HR to introduce this concept into their own world.
+This concept originated with software developers, but in recent years it has spread to the marketing and sales side of business operations.
+It’s well past time for HR to introduce this concept into their world.